BlueBrain/MorphIO/doc/source/specification.rst

 Soma single point SOMA_SINGLE_POINT
 ***********************************

-If a soma is made of only one point it will be treated as a "single point soma" regardless of the morphology file format.
+If a soma is made of only one point it will be treated as a "single point soma" for H5 and ASC formats.
 The single point soma is represented as a sphere whose coordinate and radius are given by the soma point.
+SWC interprets such soma differently.

 Morphology file dependent soma type:
 ************************************